Milestone Chemotherapy Infusion For Cancer Patient in Lesotho

 Speaking softly, Dr. Pearl recalls, “When I had cancer, I learned firsthand that patients encounter many problems traveling to receive treatment.
 The journey is long and difficult, and our transportation is often unreliable.”

 She emphasized, “It was important to me to work towards a better experience for patients.”

-She often displays that empathy, gently patting a shoulder, tucking a blanket in, nodding her head, listening carefully to concerns, and always offering clear, thoughtful, answers to questions. continue
+She often displays that empathy, gently patting a shoulder, tucking in a blanket, nodding her head, listening carefully to concerns, and always offering clear, thoughtful answers to questions.
+Continue to next photo

 That first infusion in July was the result of years of planning and collaboration to improve access to healthcare for the people of Lesotho.